yukyhendiawan/icon-font-awesome/README.txt

 == Screenshots ==

-1. Step 1: Please select the Icon block in the Gutenberg Editor.
+1. Step 1: Please select the Font Awesome block in the Gutenberg Editor.
 2. Step 2: Click on the Icon Library icon.
 3. Step 3: Choose one of the icons.